+The alternate design would reduce program comprehensibility.
 Currently, a user can determine the annotation on a parameter or return value by looking at a single file.
 If annotations could be inherited from supertypes, then a user would have to examine all supertypes, and do computations over them, to understand the meaning of an unannotated type in a given file.
-Computation is necessary because different annotations might be inherited from a supertype and an interface, or from two interfaces.
+For declaration annotations, no computation is necessary; that is why they may be inherited.
+Computation is necessary for type annotations because different annotations might be inherited from a supertype and an interface, or from two interfaces.
 For return types, the inherited type should be the least upper bound of all annotations on overridden implementations in supertypes.
-For method parameters, the inherited type should be the greatest lower bound of all annotations on overridden implementations in supertypes.
-In each case, an error would be thrown if no such annotations existed.
+In each case, the Checker Framework would need to issue an error if no such annotations existed.